Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Introduction

 \section{Introduction}

-Forecast reconciliation is a post-forecasting process intended to improve the quality of forecasts for a system of linearly constrained multiple time series \citep{hyndman2011, panagiotelis2021, giro2022}.
-There are many fields where forecast reconciliation is useful, such as when forecasting GDP and its components, electricity demand and power generation, demand in supply chains with product categories, tourist flows across geographic regions and travel purpose, and more.
-Moreover, effective decision-making depends on the support of accurate and coherent forecasts.
+Forecast reconciliation is a post-forecasting process intended to improve the quality of forecasts for a system of linearly constrained multiple time series \citep{hyndman2011, panagiotelis2021}.
+There are many fields where forecast reconciliation is useful, such as when forecasting demand in supply chains with product categories \citep{punia2020, kourentzes2021}, electricity demand and power generation \citep{spiliotis2020, bentaieb2021}, GDP and its components \citep{athanasopoulos2020}, tourist flows across geographic regions and travel purpose \citep{kourentzes2019}, and more.
+Moreover, effective decision-making depends on the support of accurate and coherent forecasts, making the use of forecast reconciliation methods increasingly popular in recent years \citep{athanasopoulos2023}.

-Classical reconciliation methods addressed the issue of incoherent forecasts in a cross-sectional hierarchy by forecasting only one level and using these to generate forecasts for the remaining series.
-The bottom-up approach \citep{dunn1976} starts by generating forecasts at the most disaggregate level and summing these to arrive at the desired forecasts for aggregate levels.
-On the other hand, the top-down approach \citep{gross1990} forecasts the most aggregated level and then disaggregates it to lower levels \citep{fliedner2001, athanasopoulos2009}.
-The middle-out method \citep{athanasopoulos2009} combines both approaches by selecting an intermediate level and applies top-down for lower levels and bottom-up for upper levels.
+Temporal reconciliation is another important aspect of forecast reconciliation that can help organizations to better align their forecasting efforts.
+This approach consists in reconciling forecasts that are generated at different time horizons, such monthly, quarterly or annual.
+For example, a retail company may need to reconcile monthly forecasts of sales with quarterly forecasts of revenue to ensure that they are aligned and consistent.